nebulagazer9/nebulagazer9/README.md

 - 👋 Hi, I’m @nebulagazer9
-- 👀 I’m interested in astronomy, literature, art and cats
+- 👀 I’m interested in astronomy, literature and cats
 - 🌱 I’m currently learning remediation
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: My biggest dream is to travel to Antarctica 🇦🇶🧊

 <!---
 nebulagazer9/nebulagazer9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.